 Holy Trinity AME church is a part of the Second Episcopal District and the Baltimore Annual Conference.
 We are located in the historical Rock Hall of Kent County Maryland.
 Since 1800 Holy Trinity has been serving the Rock Hall community.
 The Early Church paved the way for us today.
 We will forever remember our Elders for all they have done for the church.
-Our history has taught us to be ready for changes and to prepared to continue to pour out God loves on our community.
+Our history has taught us to be ready for changes and to be prepared to share the gospel with our community.

-To be a church equipping the kingdom of God with disciples who make disciples by baptizing, teaching and comfortable the community
+To be a church equipping the kingdom of God with disciples who make disciples by baptizing, teaching and empowering the community.

 The first Holy Trinity A.M.E church was built in 1885 according to its cornerstone.
 However, there is strong evidence that the African American community of Edesville was hold worship service in an earlier church or meeting house at lease 20 years earlier.
 A leading early member of Holy Trinity was Daniel Johnson, who was born enslaved in Anne Arundel County in 1852 and married Mary Louise Bentley of the Rock Hall area in 1881.
 They had 22 children and settled in Edesville where Johnson became a leader at Holy Trinity and in the local African American community.
 One of Johnson’s many descendants was the distinguished educator Rev. Clarence Hawkins.